-Our Visit To The Neolithic Brownshill Portal Tomb
+Our visit to the Neolithic Brownshill Portal Tomb in Ireland

-It was yet another unseasonably hot day when Bob and I struck out from Glendalough in the direction of Baltinglass, which brought us nearer to the Brownshill Portal Tomb.
-Officially known as the Kernanstown Cromlech, this portal tomb has a capstone weighing between 100-150 tons, which is reputed to be the biggest in Ireland and all of Europe.
+It was yet another unseasonably hot day when Bob and I struck out from Glendalough in the direction of Baltinglass, which brought us nearer to the Brownshill Portal Tomb in Ireland.

 A modest parking lot along a quiet country road marked the beginning of a short hike to the tomb where some believe that religious rites were once held.

-Bob and I soon discovered that the Brownshill Portal Tomb was peacefully located in the center of a farmer’s field with crops gently undulating on all four sides.
+Bob and I soon discovered that the tomb was peacefully located in the center of a farmer’s field with crops gently undulating on all four sides.
 We could not have asked for a more perfect day to seek out the ancient burial site.
 A big blue sky hugged the horizon, and soft clouds cast the occasional shadow over the flowing sea of green.

 To some, the capstone might look like some old boulder unearthed when early farmers tilled the soil for their crops, and, in actual fact, the tomb may have, at one time, been covered by a mound of earth or a cairn of rocks.
 But the assemblage of the rocks into a portal tomb would have occurred sometime between 3800-3200 BC using huge blocks left behind by glaciers during the Ice Age.

-It was pleasant walking along the protective hedgerows bordering the farm fields in order to gain access to the little plot where the Brownshill Portal Tomb prominently stood.
+It was pleasant walking along the protective hedgerows bordering the farm fields in order to gain access to the little plot where the dolmen prominently stood.
 With no other visitors in sight, we found the location quiet and secluded, a reprieve from the confines of our car.

 Adding to the pastoral beauty of the location was the occasional wild poppy that added a punch of colour to the wavy depths of green grass and swaying stalks of spindly buttercups.